ang-zeyu/infisearch/docs/src/getting_started.md

 Once you have loaded the bundles, simply call the `infisearch.init` function in your page.

-This requires an input element with an `id=morsels-search` to be present in the page by default.
+This requires an input element with an `id=infi-search` to be present in the page by default.
 The `id` can be configured via `uiOptions.input`.

 ```ts
 infisearch.init({